zwartemees/KLP-Lame-Keycaps/README.md

 ![](./Assets/KLP_Lame_Preview_All.jpg)

-# KLP Lamé — Kailh Choc & MX Keycaps
+# KLP Lamé — Kailh Choc & MX Keycaps (Choc or MX spacing)

 The repository contains these folders:
 - **Fusion 360** – source files for [Autodesk Fusion 360](https://www.autodesk.com/products/fusion-360/overview).
 - **STL** – 3D models for any CAD of Slicer software.
-- **Lychee** – project files for [Lychee Slicer](https://mango3d.io/).
-You might need to update model paths to edit files.
-- **CTB (Mars 2 Pro)** – print-ready files for [Elegoo Mars 2 Pro](https://www.elegoo.com/collections/mars-series/products/elegoo-mars-2-pro-mono-lcd-3d-printer) and Elegoo water-washable resin.
 - **Assets** – images and actual photos of keycaps.
-- **Blender** – Blender files for Preview and managing Combined versions.

 There are currently seven variants of keycaps: